Vibrio cincinnatiensis

 Vibrio cincinnatiensis is a species of gram-negative bacteria.
 It was named after Cincinnati, Ohio, where it was first isolated and characterized.
 It is rarely isolated from human specimens.
 In 2019, V. cincinnatiensis accounted for only 0.07% of all confirmed cases of vibriosis in the United States.

 Description

 Vibrio cincinnatiensis is a halophilic, facultatively anaerobic gram-negative rod, 0.7 by 2.0 μm in diameter.
-This organism is oxidase positive and motile by a single polar flagellum.
+This organism is oxidase positive and catalase positive.
+Cells are motile by a single polar flagellum.
 V. cincinnatiensis produces yellow colonies on TCBS agar, indicating sucrose fermentation.